 An A company pension fund offers only voluntary supplementary pensions while a B company pension fund handles only statutory pensions under the Employees Pensions Act.
 As of the beginning of 2022, a company pension fund that manages statutory earnings-related pensions cannot manage supplementary pensions, as well.
 This does not apply to company pension funds that have operated before 1 January 2022.
 In other words, AB company pension funds that arrange pensions under the Employees Pensions Act (department B) in addition to voluntary supplementary pensions (department A) may continue their operations as before.

 Around 1 per cent of all persons insured for an earnings-related pension were insured in company pension funds.

-Company pension funds at the beginning of 2020
+Company pension funds that handle statutory pension provision at the beginning of 2022

 - L-Fashion Group Oy:n Eläkesäätiö

 - Orionin Eläkesäätiö

 - Sanoma Eläkesäätiö

 - Yleisradion Eläkesäätiö

 The Statistical Database of the Finnish Centre for Pensions provides more information on pension providers, such as the number of their insured persons and pensioners as well as financial information.

 Regulation of company pension funds